Home » News » What causes accidents at work?

 Underlying problems are referred to in safety investigations as Basic or Root causes.

-Basic Causes of Accidents
+Basic (or Root) Causes of Accidents

 Basic causes of accidents, which are also known as root, real, and underlying causes, explain why the substandard acts and conditions existed in the first place.